MusicOnline/Melomane/README.md

 # Melomane

-A music bot built with discord.py.
+A music bot built with discord.py and Wavelink.
+Includes slightly modified code of Wavelink's advanced example.